sketchbuch/obsidian-knowledge-base/Javascript/Code/Promises.md

 # Promises

-Infromation about promises in Javascript.
+Information about promises in Javascript.

 ---